RD-scientist-in-lab

 About Our Vaccine R&D Program

-Vaccine Development Using the ChAd3 Platform
+Vaccine Platform

 In August 2019, Sabin announced exclusive agreements with GSK for Sabin to advance the development of the prophylactic candidate vaccines against the deadly Ebola Zaire, Sudan ebolavirus and Marburg virus.
-Under the agreements between GSK and Sabin, Sabin exclusively licensed the technology for all three candidate vaccines and acquired certain patent rights specific to these vaccines.
-The three candidate vaccines were initially developed collaboratively by the U.S. National Institutes of Health and Okairos, which was acquired by GSK in 2013.
-The candidate vaccines, based on GSK’s proprietary ChAd3 platform, were further developed by GSK, including the Phase II development for the Ebola Zaire vaccine.
+Under the agreements between Sabin and GSK, Sabin exclusively licensed the technology for all three candidate vaccines and acquired certain patent rights specific to these vaccines.
+The three candidate vaccines — initially developed collaboratively by the U.S. National Institute of Allergy and Infectious Diseases’ Vaccine Research Center and Okairos (acquired by GSK in 2013) — are based on GSK’s proprietary chimpanzee-adenovirus type 3 (cAd3) platform.
+Sabin has since advanced the development of the Marburg and Sudan ebolavirus vaccines through Phase 2 trials, as no licensed vaccines exist for these viruses.
+Sabin did not pursue research on Ebola Zaire, as an approved vaccine already exists for this disease.